wkm/obelisk/README.md

 The data and query server for Obelisk.

 ### `obelisk-agent`
-A minor utility that collects data from
+A minor utility that use sigar to collect instrumentation data on hosts (CPU usage, memory, network, etc.)

 ### `obelisk-store`
 The store service